SpookyIluha/DDLC64-LibdragonVNE/README.md

 ### It is suggested to play the official version first!
 Support the original developers at Team Salvato!

+The full guide to using the underlying engine can be found either in the ``src/engine-usage-guide.md`` or the wiki

 # Features:
 - General purpose modding support via mirrored filesystem ddlc64_mod_folder on a flashcart
 - Full 480i graphics at high framerates and full CD stereo quality soundtrack